eceo-epfl/MammAlps/README.md

 # MammAlps - A multi-view video behavior monitoring dataset of wild mammals in the Swiss Alps

+_Presented as a Highlight at CVPR 2025, Nashville_.
 <p align="center">
     <img src="resources/overview.png" alt="Overview">
 </p>